Jamiree Harrison

 Bio:

 My research career started in high school when I got an internship at the Center for Advanced Surgical and Interventional Technology at UCLA.
 Here, I helped in the design and testing of a novel prostate cancer treatment method called focal laser ablation.
 During my B.S. in Applied Math at UC San Diego, I was a supplemental Instructor for pre-calculus, calculus, and linear algebra courses for three out of the four years of my undergraduate career.
-I got into the University of California Leadership Excellence through Advanced Degrees Program (UC LEADs) in which I gained funding for my undergraduate research.
+I got into the University of California Leadership Excellence through Advanced Degrees Program (UC LEADs) which funded my undergraduate research.
 Through UC LEADs, I was able to conduct research in the Coimbra Research Group at UC San Diego working on numerical methods for solving variable order differential equations.
-I also used this funding to perform computational simulations of respiratory drug intake in the human trachea in the Delplanque Research Group at UC Davis.
+I also performed computational simulations of respiratory drug intake in the human trachea in the Delplanque Research Group at UC Davis.
 After several varied research experiences, I began my PhD in Mechanical Engineering at UC Santa Barbara with the Mechanical Engineering Excellence Fellowship.
 Here, I have expanded my expertise further in mathematical modeling, data science, and control theory for applications in biological systems under the supervision of Dr. Enoch Yeung in the Biological Control Lab.
+Most recently after completing my PhD, I now work on Power control systems in the context of extending battery life for various devices at Apple.